abdurrahimcs50/abdurrahimcs50/README.md

 ### My expertise in AWS services and tools such as EC2, S3, ECS, Lambda, Load Balancer, and boto3 allows me to deliver highly scalable and reliable solutions.
 I have hands-on experience with Git, Docker, SQL, Digital Ocean, Django-Rest-Framework, Redis, MongoDB, Django-Celery, and Selenium, as well as Beautiful Soup for web scraping.
 I also have a strong understanding of JWT, OpenID, and OAuth 2.0, which enables me to integrate secure authentication and authorization into my projects.

-### I am well-versed in CI/CD processes and have extensive experience in designing and implementing automated testing platforms and unit tests to ensure high-quality code.
-My ability to solve difficult problems and my strong foundation in OOP, algorithms, Data Structure, and Python with Django have enabled me to deliver solutions that meet and exceed client expectations.

-### I have extensive experience in designing and documenting REST APIs, which are reusable, testable, and efficient.
-I have also worked on integrations with various databases and have experience in 3rd party API integrations, including payment gateway integration, meta Graph API, Google APIs, etc.

-### I take pride in my attention to detail and my ability to create well-documented code that is easy to maintain and scale.
-I am a highly motivated and dedicated professional who is always eager to take on new challenges and learn new technologies.

-### If you are looking for a Senior Back-end Developer with the skills and experience to deliver high-quality results, then I am the person you are looking for.
-I would love the opportunity to discuss your project with you further and demonstrate how my skills and experience can contribute to its success.
-Please don't hesitate to get in touch.

 ### 🛠 Tech Stack